Select another wine

 • Viticulture: Practicing Organic - dry-farmed

-• Fermentation: Native - open top stainless-steel with skin contact (Chenin Blanc - 100% destemmed) – closed stainless-steel tank (Chardonnay - whole-bunch pressed)
+• Fermentation: Native - plastic tank (Chenin Blanc - destemmed) – used barrels (Chardonnay - whole-bunch pressed)

 • Skin Contact: 7 days (Chenin Blanc)